 Dr Idro has benefited from Professor Marsh’s expertise and direction and has established new collaborations allowing him access to different labs in the UK (neurosciences at Oxford, parasite genetics at Sanger and host genetics at UCL) as well as enormous facilities at the university Oxford.
 He has further taken advantage of training and skills building in genetics.

 Characterisation of the breakdown in immune competence of the lung that favours development of tuberculosis in HIV-infected individuals

 ARL - Dr Henry Mwandumba, College of Medicine, University of Malawi

-UK principle investigator – Professor Stephen Squire, Liverpool School of Tropical Medicine
+UK principal investigator – Professor Stephen Squire, Liverpool School of Tropical Medicine

 Co-infection with Mycobacterium tuberculosis (Mtb) and HIV constitutes a huge burden on national healthcare services in sub-Saharan Africa where up to 70% of tuberculosis (TB) patients are HIV-infected.
 This study aims to better understand the mechanisms underlying host resistance and susceptibility to TB, which is central to the development of new approaches to prevent and/or treat HIV-associated TB.

 The ARL award has contributed significantly to Dr Mwandumba promotion to reader within his university; prior to this he was a clinical senior lecturer.
 In February 2018, Dr Mwandumba was appointed Deputy Director at the Malawi-Liverpool-Wellcome Trust Programme, the largest research affiliate of the University of Malawi College of Medicine.
 These are major steps in his career progression.